-Maeda Galinsky, Ph.D., a distinguished professor who spent more than 50 years at the University of North Carolina at Chapel Hill as a social work scholar, researcher, teacher and mentor, will be inducted into the National Association of Social Workers (NASW) Social Work Pioneer Program.
+Maeda Galinsky, Ph.D., a distinguished professor who spent more than 50 years at the University of North Carolina at Chapel Hill as a social work scholar, researcher, teacher and mentor, has been inducted into the National Association of Social Workers (NASW) Social Work Pioneer Program.

 The pioneer program was created to honor members of the social work profession who have contributed to the evolution and enrichment of the profession.
 The program identifies and recognizes individuals whose unique dedication, commitment and determination have improved social and human conditions.
 NASW social work pioneers are considered role models for future generations of social workers.